Jenny Zha Giedt

 About Me

 I am an assistant professor at the George Washington University School of Business.
 My research examines corporate financial accounting quality and disclosure choices and their effects on the stock market and the market for corporate control.
-My research has been published in academic journals including The Accounting Review, Review of Accounting Studies, Contemporary Accounting Research (in press), Abacus, and Annual Review of Financial Economics and featured on corporate law websites such as Columbia Law School's Blue Sky Blog and Duke University School of Law's FinReg BlogAt GWU, I teach the financial accounting core class for undergraduates and previously taught a research seminar for doctoral students.
-I am involved in academic and professional service activities, having served as a reviewer for journals and conferences, as a moderator for industry panel events hosted by Bloomberg and the School of Business, and as member of the program committee for the School of Business' annual accounting research conference and the American Accounting Association.
+My research has been published in academic journals including The Accounting ReviewReview of Accounting StudiesContemporary Accounting ResearchAbacus, and Annual Review of Financial Economics and featured on corporate law websites such as Columbia Law School's Blue Sky Blog, Duke University School of Law's FinReg BlogDeal Laywers Blog, and Harvard Law School's Forum on Corporate GovernanceAt GWU, I teach the financial accounting core class for undergraduates and previously taught a research seminar for doctoral students.
+I am involved in academic and professional service activities, such as serving as a reviewer for numerous journals and conferences, as a moderator for industry panel events hosted by Bloomberg and the School of Business, and as a committee member for the School of Business' annual accounting research conference and the American Accounting Association.

 Prior to Berkeley, I worked as an auditor and forensic accountant at KPMG in Los Angeles, CA, and obtained my CPA license.
 I also worked in the mutual fund and hedge fund industries, with US Bank and Dorchester Capital.
 I graduated with my Bachelor's degrees in Accounting and Business Administration (Finance emphasis) and minored in Mathematics at the University of Southern California.

-In my spare time, I enjoy figure skating, skiing, classical ballet, theatre, and spending time with my young family.
+In my spare time, I enjoy figure skating, skiing, classical ballet, and spending time with my young family.